collinplank/NotBandsInTown-App/README.md

 Welcome to the **Bandsintown Clone iPhone App**!
 This Swift and SwiftUI-based application brings the power of live music discovery right to your iPhone.
 With a sleek and responsive design, this app is built for music enthusiasts to explore artists, discover live events, and curate a personalized list of favorites.

+I taught myself how to use **Swift** and **SwiftUI** specifically to develop this application, demonstrating my ability to quickly learn and apply new technologies to create a polished, user-friendly experience.

 ![Swift](https://img.shields.io/badge/Swift-5.7-orange) ![SwiftUI](https://img.shields.io/badge/SwiftUI-3.0-brightgreen) ![Xcode](https://img.shields.io/badge/Xcode-14.0-blue) ![Status](https://img.shields.io/badge/Status-Active-brightgreen)

 ---